 I don’t know about you, but my summer TBR is (unrealistically) long!
-There are tons of great teacher pd books this summer that I’m excited to read.
-If you’re looking for inspiration for professional development books for elementary teachers, check out the titles below!
+If you’re an elementary teacher looking for inspiration for professional development books to read this summer, check out the titles below!

 The Power of Making Thinking Visible: Practices to Engage and Empower All Learners by Ron Ritchhart and Mark Church

 If you haven’t heard this latest buzzword, you probably will soon.
-I started using visible thinking routines in my teaching this year, and was thrilled with how they got kids thinking, interacting, and communicating.
+I started using visible thinking routines in my teaching last year, and was thrilled with how they got kids thinking, interacting, and communicating.
 I’m really excited to read this new edition to learn more about implementing thinking routines every day!

 Reading to Make a Difference: Using Literature to Help Students Speak Freely, Think Deeply, and Take Action by Lester L. Laminack and Katie Kelly